radicle-dev/radicle-surf/README.md

 // We're going to point to this repo. let repo = git::Repository::new(".").unwrap();

-// Here we initialise a new Broswer for a the git repo. let browser = git::Browser::new(&repo).unwrap();
+// Here we initialise a new Browser for the git repo. let browser = git::Browser::new(&repo).unwrap();

 // Get the snapshot of the directory for our current